hoangcuong2011/UsefulScripts/Positional_embeddings.md

-There are two possible ways of implemnting positional embeddings for Transformer from some sources from the Internet.
+There are two possible ways of implemnting positional embeddings for Transformer from some sources on the Internet.

 1. Implemented something like this (I could not remember the public source)